l06066hb/jvman/README.en.md

 - 💬 Help answer other users' questions
 - 💝 [Support the developer](docs/sponsor.md)

-Thank you to everyone who supports this project!
+Your support helps maintain and improve the project.
+Thank you to everyone who contributes!